andhiyaulhaq/AnnotateImg/architecture.md

 ## Workflow Example: Drawing a Bounding Box

 1. A `QToolBar` is added to the `main_window.py`, containing a `QAction` for "Draw Bounding Box".
 2. The user clicks the "Draw Bounding Box" action.
 This sets a state in the application (e.g., `current_tool = 'bbox'`).
+Any currently selected annotation in the `ImageView` and highlighted row in the `AnnotationView` are deselected.
 3. The `image_view.py` (specifically the `QLabel` inside it) has mouse event handlers (`mousePressEvent`, `mouseMoveEvent`, `mouseReleaseEvent`).
 4. When the user presses the mouse button on the image, `mousePressEvent` is triggered.
 It records the starting coordinates of the bounding box in the image's pixel coordinate system.
 5. As the user drags the mouse, `mouseMoveEvent` is triggered continuously.
 This event handler draws a temporary rectangle on the `QLabel` using the `UNSELECTED_COLOR` (red) to provide visual feedback.